 What if you developed your capacities to feel, flow, and respond?
 What if you cultivated more power, wisdom, and grace.
 What would this super-version of you be like?

-You'll learn to get centered, blend into the energy of attack, flow with it, and engage in ways that are powerful, sensible, and graceful.
+You'll learn to get centered, blend into attack, flow with it, and apply yourself with power, sense, and grace.

 Aikido should be considered "trans-martial," meaning that it's also a complete path of personal mastery, and an embodied practice for working with ever-changing conditions, conflict, and stress.
 There’s no better or more complete way to stay fit in body and mind, and become a more fully developed person in harmony with life.